-No employee shall be held responsible for cash shortages unless he or she has exclusive access to his or her cash.
+No employee shall be held responsible for cash shortages unless they have exclusive access to their cash.

-9.35 Learning Prices and Codes
+9.31 Learning Prices and Codes

 Learning prices and codes shall be included in the employee's daily work schedule and shall be paid for in accordance with the terms of the Collective Agreement.